-Instead of building out single emails and then uploading lists of recipients, smart organizations can make all of these actions automatic based on user behaviors.
+Instead of building out single emails and then uploading lists of recipients, the most efficient marketers can make all of these actions automatic based on user behaviors.

-Connecting web visitors to contact records.
+- Connecting web visitors to contact records.

-Setting triggers to automatically send emails based on set behaviors.
+- Setting triggers to automatically send emails based on set behaviors.